 Double Up Food Bucks is a program in Michigan started by the Fair Food Network five years ago as incentive for recipients of Supplemental Nutrition Assistant Program (SNAP) benefits (formerly known as food stamps) to eat healthy and boost the local economy.
-The Double Up Food Bucks program matches one-for-one every dollar of SNAP benefits spent by recipients to buy locally grown fruits and vegetables.
+The Double Up Food Bucks program matches one-for-one every dollar of SNAP benefits spent by recipients to

 The success of this program has far exceeded anyone’s expectations.
 In 2013, the SNAP benefits spent at Michigan Farmer’s markets was $1,701,926, which is more than 5.5 times more than any other midwestern state.
 Illinois came in second with $307,507.

 Food hardship affects a significant portion of the U.S. population.
 Over 46 million Americans receive federal funds through SNAP.
 Even without the Double Up Food Bucks program, SNAP has proven to be an effective mechanism for helping Americans facing poverty and food hardship regain economic stability and health.
 Reports from the U.S. Census Bureau and USDA’s Food and Nutrition Service (FNS) show that if counted as income, SNAP benefits would have lifted 4.9 million people (of which 2.2 million are children) above the poverty line in 2012.
 In addition, families receiving SNAP benefits report a significant improvement in their health and wellbeing.